InstincDev/the-good-place/readme.markdown

 # FREE One Page Restaurant HTML & CSS Template
-Relax, sit back and fine dine with this delicious one page restaurant freebie that showcases the restaurants finest foods.
+Sit back, relax and enjoy this *The Good Place* inspired Frozen Yogurt one page restaurant website.

 ## Features